DataDog/documentation/content/en/agent/troubleshooting/windows_containers.md

 * Official `win-bridge` plugin (version >= 0.8.6) - used by GKE
 * Azure CNI Plugin - used by AKS

-If your setup does not meet these requirements, APM and DogStatsD will only work when pod-to-pod networking is configured between the tracer and the Agent.
+If your setup does not meet these requirements, APM and DogStatsD will only work when pod-to-pod networking is configured between the Tracer and the Agent.

 ### Kubelet check

 Depending on your Kubernetes version, some Kubelet metrics might not be available (or Kubelet check might timeout).
-For optimal experience, please use any of:
+For optimal experience, please use any of the following:

 * Kubelet >= 1.16.13 (1.16.11 on GKE)
 * Kubelet >= 1.17.9 (1.17.6 on GKE)